 All proteins of a score greater than 1.0 are rounded down as scores above 1.0 are considered to indicate the protein contains EAAs in excess of the human requirements (WHO/FAO 1990).
 This obviously limits the possibility of comparisons between proteins.

 Another flaw of the PDCAAS is that the scores are based on that of a 2 to 5 year old child (considered to be nutritionally the most demanding group).
-Adults have a proportionally larger maintenance:growth ratio and this is not considered when using the PDCAAS.
-Also the PDCAAS doesn’t account for certain factors influencing the digestion of the protein and is of limited use for application to human protein requirements because what is measured is maximal potential of quality and therefore it’s not a true estimate of the quality at requirement level.
+Adults have a proportionally larger maintenance to growth ratio and this is not considered when using the PDCAAS.
+Also, the PDCAAS doesn’t account for certain factors influencing the digestion of the protein and is of limited use for application to human protein requirements because what is measured is maximal potential of quality and therefore it’s not a true estimate of the quality at requirement level.